-Supposed case: Industry-wide awareness-raising campaign
+Supposed case 1: Industry-wide awareness-raising campaign

 Trade Association X has decided to organize an awareness-raising campaign to promote the activities of individual enterprises in the industry toward the realization of a green society.
-In the implementation of the campaign, Trade Association X has ensured the following matters: it is to be implemented to an extent that will not affect any matters constituting important means of competition; the market entry of enterprises will not be restrained and existing enterprises will not be excluded from the market; and also the campaign is to be implemented to an extent that will not restrict the business activities of individual enterprises.
+In the implementation of the campaign, X has ensured the following matters: it is to be implemented to an extent that it will not affect any matters constituting important means of competition; entry of new enterprises will not be restrained; incumbents will not be excluded from the market; and it will not restrict the business activities of individual enterprises.

-Supposed case: Compliance with statutory obligations
+Supposed case 2: Compliance with statutory obligations

 Trade Association X, which consists of manufacturers of Product A, has set the target recycling ratio for its member enterprises to comply with; the target ratio is same as the obligatory recycling ratio with which each individual enterprise is statutorily required to comply.
-Then, in an attempt to ensure the achievement of that recycling ratio, Trade Association X has decided to publish the accomplishment rate of each member enterprise, with the consent of the member enterprise.
+Then, in an attempt to ensure the achievement of that recycling ratio, X has decided to encourage its members to publish on their websites that they are making efforts to achieve the goals, and has decided to publish the accomplishment rate of each member enterprise on X's website, with the consent of the member enterprise